-The asset classes that should be included in the sub-portfolio target are corporate bonds, equities and real estate, because carbon emissions data are more readily available for these asset classes, the metrics supported by organisations around the world are readily available to be used by the Alliance and these asset classes represent a good starting point for Alliance members to work towards the 2050 objective.
-The carbon emissions included in the first iteration of the Alliance portfolio target are the Scope 1 and Scope 2 of the portfolio companies (as the consistency of Scope 3 data is not robust enough to be used by members of the Alliance for target setting).
-This can be revised backwards if the consistency of Scope 3 emissions improves in the coming years.
+The asset classes that should be included in the sub-portfolio target are listed equity, publicly traded corporate bonds, and real estate, because carbon emissions data are more readily available for these asset classes, the metrics supported by organisations around the world are readily available to be used by the Alliance and these asset classes represent a good starting point for Alliance members to work towards the 2050 objective.
+The carbon emissions39 included in the first iteration of the Alliance portfolio target are the Scope 1 and Scope 2 of the portfolio companies (as the consistency of Scope 3 data is not robust enough to be used by members of the Alliance for target setting).40 This can be revised backwards if the consistency of Scope 3 emissions improves in the coming years.